 Said sequel, Project X Zone 2, was released in the West in February 2016 so, one year later, I’m doing this shit again because (unsurprisingly) I love the sequel too.
 But is it an improvement over its predecessor or is it just the same game with only the most minute of differences?
 Well, that’s what a review’s for, isn’t it?

 At its core, PXZ 2 isn’t all that different from the first game.
-Every chapter, you’re party is dropped onto a map and you must maneuver them around and defeat all the enemies to proceed (though some chapters do have additional conditions).
+Every chapter, your party is dropped onto a map and you must maneuver them around and defeat all the enemies to proceed (though some chapters do have additional conditions).
 Your party is divided into two different types of units – Pair Units (the ones you actively control) and Solo Units (individuals that you “attach” to Pair Units).
 If you played the first game, this all seems very familiar, which on one hand is a good thing since it means you don’t have to spend ages learning a brand new battle system or anything.
 It was always a relatively simple system anyway so newcomers don’t have to worry either.
 Don’t fix what’s not broken, right?

 That’s not to say that it plays exactly the same as the first game, however.
 In fact, the differences become abundantly clear from the tutorial levels alone.
 For starters, rather than having each unit (ally and enemy) have a Speed stat that determines turn order, chapters have a Player Turn and an Enemy Turn.
 On your turn, you can move your units in any order you wish, with a unit’s turn ending after fighting an enemy or by manually ending it yourself.
 Once your turn ends, the enemy does the same thing.